-Box 5-Renewable Energy Approaches in Ghana
+Box 5-Renewable Energy (RE) approaches in Ghana

 Since the Renewable Energy Act passed in 2011, Ghana has adopted a suite of policies, regulations, and programs to promote RE.
-In addition to its existing large hydropower capacity, the RE Act requires Ghana to reach 20% of RE in its generation mix by 2020.
+In addition to its existing large hydropower capacity, the RE Act requires Ghana to reach 20 percent of RE in its generation mix by 2020.
 It also provided for several regulatory tools to reach that goal:

-- A FiT for RE technologies, published and updated regularly by the economic regulator, PURC - A net metering arrangement, to allow individual utility customers to sell energy generated via domestic solar PV panels to be sold back to the grid - A RE Purchase Obligation (REPO), applying to large industries and bulk customers of the electricity utility, which would require them to purchase a certain share of their electricity consumption from RE.
+- A FiT for RE technologies, published and updated regularly by the economic regulator, PURC, - A net metering arrangement, to allow individual utility customers to sell energy generated via domestic solar PV panels to be sold back to the grid, - A RE-Purchase Obligation (REPO), applying to large industries and bulk customers of the electricity utility, which would require them to purchase a certain share of their electricity consumption from RE.

-In 2016, the Ministry of Energy and Minerals planned the first competitive auction for energy to procure 20 MW of solar PV capacity.
+In 2016, the ministry of energy and minerals planned the first competitive auction for energy to procure 20 MW of solar PV capacity.
 The winning bid, from a South African IPP, named a price of just around 0.11 USD/kWh.
 A change in government later the same year stalled the project negotiations for over 18 months.

-Onshore wind developments had previously received licences and power purchase agreements with the main national utility, ECG, through direct negotiations.
-Stakeholders independent to the Government of Ghana-including a state-owned company managing a hydropower dam-also
+On-shore wind developments had previously received licences and PPAs with the main national utility, ECG, through direct negotiations.
+Stakeholders independent of the Government of Ghana-including a state-owned company managing a hydropower dam-also procured utility-scale solar PV under the RE law, for example to act as a hybrid generating arrangement with the hydro dam as storage capacity.